AI Animal Spirits: Navigating the Landscape of Technological Enthusiasm

 If you listen to the talking heads on CNBC and Bloomberg, you’ll occasionally hear them refer to these animal spirits when discussing the stock market.
 In the context of the stock market, animal spirits refer to the psychological factors that drive investors to make decisions.
 These factors include greed, fear, herd mentality, and hype cycles.
 A few short years ago, we were all excited about self-driving cars.
 Before that, it was Big Data.
 Before that, it was the Internet, and so on.

-Anyone who knows me I R L (as they say) is likely tired of hearing me rant about the AI hype and how I’m highly skeptical of its usefulness.
-My biggest complaint is the colloquial usage of the term “AI”, which is short for artificial intelligence.
-Some folks believe the widespread usage of the term AI in marketing material implies we’ve unlocked the secret to emulating brains with computer chips.
+Anyone who knows me I R L (as they say) is likely familiar with my perspective on AI developments and my cautious view of its current implementation.
+My primary observation concerns the popular usage of the term “AI,” short for artificial intelligence.
+Some people interpret the widespread use of this term in marketing materials as suggesting we’ve discovered how to replicate brain function using computer hardware.

-When most people think about AI, I think they envision some sentient being that can think and reason like a human, except it’s computers.
-In reality, AI is just a bunch of algorithms that are good at pattern recognition based on the statistical patterns that exist everywhere.
-The computers cannot think or reason; they only follow our instructions.
-Even in my writing here, I’m anthropomorphizing computers by assigning “them” a pronoun, though they are not a they in the sense we humans or any other living organism is.
+When most people think about AI, they often envision some sentient entity that can think and reason like a human, but implemented through computing technology.
+In reality, AI consists of algorithms that excel at pattern recognition based on statistical regularities found throughout data.
+Computers follow instructions rather than engaging in independent thought or reasoning.
+Even in this discussion, I’m anthropomorphizing computers by assigning “them” a pronoun, though they don’t possess personhood in the way humans or other living organisms do.

 Today, it’s difficult for most people to understand what AI means.
 I have seen its usage applied to nearly any process that involves some form of computers and automation.
 Much like how “cloud” has become a catch-all term for anything involving someone else’s computer, AI seems to be applied to anything that consists of a computer doing something that seems complex or magical to the observer.
 I jokingly refer to “cloud” services as computer rental services, which is a more accurate description.
 AWS is essentially the Hertz of computers.

-Ignoring my beef with the jargon, some neat applications of machine learning and neural networks exist.
-I find most of the computer generated art to be underwhelming, but LLMs can generate remarkably coherent text, although they certainly cannot reason or understand in the way humans do.
-LLMs are able to emulate human writing simply thanks to the patterns and structures that exist in language, plus the massive amount of data they’ve been trained on.
-A good way to think about these models is as lossy compression, with emphasis on the lossy.
+Putting terminology aside, there are indeed impressive applications of machine learning and neural networks.
+While I find most computer-generated art to be still developing in sophistication, large language models can generate remarkably coherent text, although they certainly cannot reason or understand in the way humans do.
+LLMs produce human-like writing thanks to the patterns and structures inherent in language, combined with the extensive data they’ve been trained on.
+These models can be understood as lossy compression systems, with emphasis on the lossy aspect.

-The term “neural network”, for example, is borrowed from the brains of living organisms, but in practice, it shares little in common with the biological neural networks that exist in our brains except in very superficial terms.
-For example, our brains have synapses that connect neurons, and these synapses can strengthen or weaken over time based on the signals they receive.
-This is somewhat similar to how artificial neural networks work, but the similarities end there.
-The brain is a massively parallel system that operates on a completely different level than the serial processors that power our computers.
+The term “neural network,” for example, borrows from biological neural structures, but shares only superficial similarities with the neurological networks in our brains.
+While our brains have synapses that connect neurons and strengthen or weaken over time based on signals, the parallels largely end there.
+The brain operates as a massively parallel system fundamentally different from the serial processors powering our computers.

 Neurons can fire spontaneously, but neural networks are passive systems requiring input to produce output.
 The brain is dynamic and constantly changing and rewiring itself.
-At the same time, neural networks are static and unchanging without a retraining process, and they don’t learn in the same way that living organisms do.
-We can use some tricks to make neural networks somewhat more dynamic, but they are still a far cry from the complexity and plasticity of our brains.
+Meanwhile, neural networks remain static without retraining, and they don’t learn in the same way that living organisms do.
+While there are techniques to make neural networks more dynamic, they remain quite distinct from the complexity and plasticity of biological brains.

 I like to compare the abilities of computers with those of ants: ants have around 250,000 neurons in their brains, compared to GPT-4’s approximately 1.7 trillion parameters.
 Those ants can do remarkable things with such minuscule brain power compared to humans’ 80-100 billion neurons (Keynes probably had a few extra neurons).
 Computers, on the other hand, are nowhere close to being able to do what ants can do.
 We can simulate the behavior of an ant colony with a computer, but we can’t simulate the behavior of a single ant.
 We can’t even simulate the behavior of a single neuron in a living organism, let alone the behavior of an entire brain.